Here you can find a collection of my interests and beliefs. On the semi-anonymous internet, it's a way I can tell you a

 Last updated: 11/12/2020

-As well as in a professional capacity whilst working on the front end of websites, I have an interest in design more generally.
+As well as in a professional capacity whilst building web products, I have an interest in design more generally.
 I have a tendency to see a lot of life as a design problem that can be solved.
 Mostly, however, this simply involves getting angry about Norman Doors and poorly designed cycle lanes.
 My favourite designs are the Finnish drying rack/cupboard hybrid and Dieter Rams' 606 Shelving Unit.

 Tangental to Philosophy, I am keenly interested in the Effective Alturism movement (perhaps more as a mode of thinking than a community).
 If you haven't heard of EA, this article, this talk or this book are good places to start.
 If you're more interested in making an impact through your career, make sure to check out 80,000 Hours.

 I find the act of explicitly articulating your beliefs clarifies them and separates the important from the trivial.
 This list is an ongoing attempt to do that.